Share on facebook

-Dr Natsis explains how donors are chosen on the example of Greece.
+Dr Natsis explains how donors are chosen.
 In Greece, egg donation is completely anonymous and a couple cannot find out the identity of the donor or see her present picture.
 In the same way, the donor has no idea where her eggs have gone.
 The procedure of choosing a donor starts with phenotype matching during which doctors have to make sure that the donor looks similar to the female patient.
 They choose donors out of a large database, focusing on those who have matching body type, hair and eyes colour as well as the smile.
 The clinic also conducts a thorough medical history including donor’s personal and family history.
 According to Dr Natsis, the donors usually are honest when they answer the questionnaire.
 However, if they tried to hide things, the questionnaire is made in a certain way that allows to pick up answers that are not true.
 Additionally, there are all the necessary blood tests for genetic conditions performed, like cystic fibrosis or muscular dystrophy, as well as for transmitted diseases like hepatitis, syphilis or HIV.
 Prenatal testing is also obligatory.
 If the couple is afraid of a certain genetic disorder, an additional genetic test can also be performed to the donor.
 Similarly, a donor can undergo a proper psychiatric evaluation conducted by psychiatrists.
 Of course, every donor needs to be screened for their fertility.
 The medical team will do all the necessary hormonological tests and the ultrasound scans.
 It would be good if a donor had already one child of her own as well.

 When the clinic finds the ideal donor, they inform the couple immediately.
 There are two ways of embryo donation: the first is a fresh cycle and the second is to a thawed embryos transfer.
 If doctors go ahead with the fresh cycle, they try to synchronize the cycle between the donor and the recipient.
 The donor receives injections of GnRH analogues in order to start the hormonal stimulation.
 At the same time, the recipient starts a substituted cycle where she is given mild hormone replacement treatment (oestrogen) that helps to build up the lining of the womb.
 The donor always undergoes a tailor-made stimulation according to their fertility assessment in order to take the maximum amount of mature eggs.
 Dr Natsis says it would be ideally to take more than 10-12 eggs.
 Then the eggs get fertilised with IVF or ICSI, depending on sperm characteristics.

-At dr Natsis’s clinic, the embryos are put into the incubator where they start to develop.
+At Dr Natsis’s clinic, the embryos are put into the incubator where they start to develop.
 Clinics that have excellent results use new generation incubators which have time-lapse technology.
 Such incubators have slots for each embryo.
 After the embryo is inserted inside, the incubator will not open until the embryo transfer day.
 It has built-in cameras that monitor the way the embryo is developing.
 A big advantage of these new generation incubators is the fact that they do not open and they keep the stable microenvironment for the embryo development.
 Dr Natsis admits that they have seen quite a big improvement in the success rate by the time lapse technology.

 When the embryos reach day 5, they have to be transferred back to their mother.
 The Greek law allows clinics to transfer up to two embryos.
 In case there are additional embryos/blastocysts, they can be cryopreserved for a future embryo transfer or for a second attempt or another baby in the future.
-According to dr Natsis, if the clinic transfers two good quality blastocysts, the suggested success rate will be of 70 to 75 %, irrespectively of a mother’s age.
+According to Dr Natsis, if the clinic transfers two good quality blastocysts, the suggested success rate will be of 70 to 75 %, irrespectively of a mother’s age.
 Eight out of ten times that two embryos are transferred, the pregnancy will be a singleton but two out of ten will be a twin pregnancy.
 If it is not possible for a patient to undergo a fresh cycle, the blastocysts are cryopreserved and the transfer is done later, with similarly excellent success rates.

 A pregnancy following egg donation treatment is the same as all other pregnancies, either natural or IVF.
-The mother is suggested to have all the advised pregnancy scans and tests.
+The mother is advised to have all the necessary pregnancy scans and tests.
 According to Dr Natsis, the possibility for Down syndrome and other chromosome abnormalities is much lower as they are calculated on the basis of the donor’s age and not the maternal age.
 The general health status of children under 5 conceived with egg donation is the same as the one of kids conceived with standard IVF.

 Another very difficult question asked by couples is that whether they should tell their children how they were conceived.
-According to dr Natsis, there is no good or wrong answer.
-It all depends on various factors, including couple’s social status, their needs and how open they want to be about it.
+According to Dr Natsis, there is no right or wrong answer.
+It depends on various factors, including couple’s social status, their needs and how open they want to be about it.
 Dr Natsis also highlights that if for some reason the family needs to track down the donor, they can contact their IVF clinic.
 Clinics keep a database and they can easily find the donor, especially for medical reasons.

 Unfortunately, it’s just biology.
 Today we can keep the embryos outside the uterus up to day 5.
 Some embryos are doing more than the right things up to day 5 and they can stop two days later, even if they are morphologically excellent.
 It’s really something weird.
 The embryologist usually selects the excellent quality embryos because statistics have shown that they have slightly higher percentage of achieving pregnancy.
 It doesn’t mean that the good or the medium quality embryos don’t have success rates.
 We have seen many times pregnancies from poor quality embryos or even from medium quality embryos.
 It’s biology.
 The morphology of the embryo is not an indicating factor for success.
 It helps a little with the selection of the embryo but it’s not something definite.